thammo4/tradiercpp/README.md

 # tradiercpp
-C++ library for interacting with the Tradier Brokerage API
+C++ library for interacting with the Tradier Brokerage API.